-Like the SDGs, MAPS is relevant for all countries, irrespective of their income level or development status.
+As procurement is required to achieve the Sustainable Development Goals (SDGs), MAPS is aligned with them.
+MAPS is relevant for all countries, irrespective of their income level or development status, and can be applied at the national or subnational levels of government.

-MAPS is related to:
+MAPS directly is related to: